CopadoSolutions/CopadoIntegrations/README.md

+# 05-09-2018 Update:
+- Bugfix: Jira retrieve was limited to 50 records.
+Now it supports the retrieve of all Jira stories.
+- Upgrade instructions: clone or download this repository.
+Deploy the CopadoSyncUserStories VF page to your Copado Integrations Org.

 # Copado Integrations
 Easily integrate your external project management system with Copado.
 This repository will hold the base layer of the integration code that may be extended by the community.